 Once you’ve got your new cat installed, it’s time to test it out.
 While your vehicle is running, look for any leaks from the exhaust.
 Leaks are usually caused by loose bolts, so if you see them, turn off your engine and let it cool.
 Then climb back underneath and re-tighten.

 As always, be sure to follow your installation instructions exactly.
 The above is a basic outline, but your specific make and model may differ in some way.
-A catalytic converter for an F250 may differ slightly in install from a F150 high flow catalytic converter.
+A catalytic converter for an F-250 may differ slightly in installation time from an F-150 high-flow catalytic converter.
 And, a Toyota Tacoma catalytic converter install, since it’s on a foreign make, might not be the same.

 Tip From the Mechanic!